praypratyay/WeatherApp/README.md

 npm install
 npm start
 ```
-The frotend will now be running at port 3000.
+The frontend will now be running at port 3000.
 You can check by going to http://localhost:3000/

 <br/>